Tom Johnson (tackle, born 1931): Track and field

 In addition to football, Johnson earned two varsity letters at Michigan in track and field.
 He finished second in the shot put at the 1952 Big Ten Conference indoor track meet.
 He graduated from Michigan in 1952, receiving a degree in physical education.

 Professional football

-Johnson was picked by the Green Bay Packers in the sixth round (63rd overall pick) of the 1952 NFL Draft.
+Johnson was picked by the Green Bay Packers in the sixth round (63rd overall pick) of the 1952 NFL draft.
 When Johnson and Iowa's Donal Riley signed with the Packers, the announcement in the Wisconsin newspapers focused on their race.
 The Oshkosh Daily Northwestern ran the story under the headline, "Packers to Try Out Negro Players."
 The Capital Times led the story as follows: "The signing of two Negro athletes —- Tackle Tom Johnson of Michigan and Fullback Donal (Mike) Riley of Iowa —- was announced today by the Green Bay Packers."
 Johnson appeared in eight games for the Packers during the 1952 NFL season.
 He was the second African-American to play for the Packers, following the lead of fellow Michigan Wolverine, Bob Mann, who joined the Packers in 1950.

+Death

+Johnson died in Muskegon Heights, Michigan on May 15, 1991, at the age of 60.